Trump’s abrupt reversal on Georgia’s reopening plan highlights growing tensions with Kemp

 Kemp’s relationship with Trump had already begun to fray before the coronavirus crisis.

-Trump remained miffed that Kemp did not pick Rep. Douglas A. Collins (R-Ga.) to fill an open Senate seat, and instead chose Sen. Kelly Loeffler (R-Ga.), according to two people close to the president, including one senior administration official.
+Trump remained miffed that Kemp did not pick Rep. Douglas A. Collins (R-Ga.) to fill an open Senate seat, and instead chose Republican Kelly Loeffler, according to two people close to the president, including one senior administration official.
 Both of these people said Trump now likes Loeffler but thought Kemp’s decision was disloyal when the president preferred Collins, and that Trump has since complained about it.

 “The real story is Trump’s never gotten over that,” one of these people said, an assessment echoed by the second person.